chengharv-pen/comp433_braintotext/project_files/README.md

 sysctl vm.overcommit_memory=1
 redis-server --daemonize yes
 ```
-WARNING: THE FOLLOWING COMMAND NOT WORK, DEPENDING ON YOUR SYSTEM'S RAM/VRAM. (this only applies to the RNN and the CNN-Transformer [encoder-only] models for now)
+WARNING: THE FOLLOWING COMMAND MAY NOT WORK, DEPENDING ON YOUR SYSTEM'S RAM/VRAM. (applicable to the RNN and the CNN-Transformer [encoder-only] models)

 If there is not enough RAM/VRAM in your system, please modify the `model_name` parameter in the `build_opt()` method, located at `./language_model/language-model-standalone.py` [line 96].
 This parameter is meant to define the model to pull from Hugging Face.
 - Facebook's OPT 6.7b requires a GPU with at least ~12.4 GB of VRAM to load for inference